jimpick/starter-redux-tutorial-advanced/README.md

 Redux Tutorial Todo App
 =======================

-Just the basic tutorial from the official Redux docs:
+Just the "basics" tutorial from the official Redux docs:

   http://gaearon.github.io/redux/docs/basics/

-Built on top of Dave Zukowski's React Redux Start Kit so it's easy to get running.
+Built on top of Dave Zukowski's React Redux Starter Kit so it's easy to get running.

 Just do `npm install` and `npm run dev`